ocornut/str/README.md

 Constructor helper for reference/literal:

    StrRef ref("literal");                   // copy pointer, no allocation, no string copy StrRef ref2(GetDebugName());             // copy pointer. no tracking of anything whatsoever, know what you are doing!

+All StrXXX types derives from Str and instance hold the local buffer capacity.
+So you can pass e.g. Str256* to a function taking base type Str* and it will be functional.

+   void MyFunc(Str& s) { s = "Hello"; }     // will use local buffer if available in Str instance

 (Using a template e.g. Str<N> we could remove the LocalBufSize storage but it would make passing typed Str<> to functions tricky.
  Instead we don't use template so you can pass them around as the base type Str*.
 Also, templates are ugly.)
 ```